msteblu/horiseon_refactor/README.md

 ## Description

 This project was completed in order to refactor already-existing code to meet accessibility standards.
-The HTML and CSS files were updated accordingly, in order to make the website more accesible to assistive technologies and to opitimize the website.
+The HTML and CSS files were updated accordingly, in order to make the website more accessible to assistive technologies and to opitimize the website.

 ## Installation